 advanced mode to input your own and test different combinations.

 What is bitrate on Twitch?

-As its name suggests, bitrate is the number of bits transferred or processed in a set amount of time (usually seconds).
-Its unit is often kbps or Mbps, kilobits, and megabits per second, respectively (these are bits, not bytes!).
+Bitrate is the number of bits transferred or processed in a set amount of time (usually seconds) by a video encoder.
+Its unit is often kbps or Mbps, kilobits, and megabits per second, respectively.